sagemath/sagewiki_to_gh-2022-10-10/combinat/SageCombinatWorkshopOrsay.md

 == Accomodation ==

 Like for the previous MuPAD-Combinat days of June 2006, I (Nicolas) have rented a 8-person house in Cernay-la-Ville ([[http://www.cernayvacances.com/CFrans.html|la tour]]).
 Hopefully, this will be paid for by the university of Orsay; otherwise we will split the charges (~600 euros total).
-We will do the cooking ourselves.
+We will do the cooking ourselves (bring your favorite recipes!).

 == Coming to the meeting from downtown Paris ==